 In 2021, competing in the +87 kg category, Emily became both European champion, and the first British woman to win an Olympic medal in the sport, with silver at the 2020 Summer Olympics in Tokyo.
+In 2022 she retained her European title, we

+Olympics in Tokyo.
 In 2022 she retained her European title, won the Gold medal at her home Commonwealth Games in a new Commonwealth Games record, and upgraded her 2021 World Championships bronze medal to a silver in Bogota.